-Taking this into account, RME added a comprehensive I/O signal status display to the Fireface UCX II, showing sample frequency, lock and sync status for every input, and several statusfields in the unit's display.
+Taking this into account, RME added a comprehensive I/O signal status display to the Fireface UFX II, showing sample frequency, lock and sync status for every input, and several status LEDs directly at the unit.

-The sample frequency shown in the fields Clock Mode and Input Status of the Settings dialog is useful as a quick display of the current configuration of the unit and the connected external equipment.
+The sample frequency shown in the fields Clock Mode and Input Status is useful as a quick display of the current configuration of the unit and the connected external equipment.
 If no sample frequency is recognized, it will read 'No Lock'.